nnnnnzo/AudioFileTranslator/README.md

 ## License

-The AFT framework (wich contains AFT Engine and AFT One) is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+The AFT framework (wich contains AFT Engine and AFT One) is licensed under the MIT License - see the [LICENSE](LICENSE) file for details